 After that the flight can already be started (click on Start Flight).
 The aircraft will appear at the header of runway 10 of Alicante's airport.
 Once that is done, connection between X-Plane 11 and Veronte Pipe can be stablished.
 Go to Pipe, click on the HIL and click on Start.
+Autopilot must be in the initial phase.
+On the contrary, click on Advanced and then on Restart Veronte.
 If every step was correctly done, GPS is simulated (from X-Plane) and then the UAV must be visible on Veronte Pipe map.